 The easiest and fastest way to get from the airport to the main station is the ‘S-Bahn’, a local train, that takes you there for less than 5 € in less than 15 minutes.

-If you have luggage, you can store it at the lockers at the main station.
+If you have luggage, you can store it in the lockers at the main station.

-The Städel hosts a superb collection from every epoch since the Gothic to contemporary in the basement (don’t miss it!) and organizes interesting special exhibits.
+The Städel hosts a superb collection from every epoch from the Gothic to the contemporary in the basement (don’t miss it!) and organizes interesting special exhibits.